 It seems that Ukraine is learning that freedom is not free.
 Corruption over the past 23 years of freedom in Ukraine has destroyed the economy of the country.
 On the brink of bankruptcy, Ukraine has agreed to the terms of the IMF to receive some of the financial help needed.
 The terms will create difficult times for the people of Ukraine.
 Here are some of the changes that will take place.

 There is no question that this Ukrainian situation over the Crimean crisis had created an international conundrum.
 No one wants another military war; everyone is in agreement of that, I think.
 Even so, sanctions will create a trade war that will have effects on all involved.
 International trade with Russia has created a need for Russian goods, mainly gas and oil.
 It will take time to replace the immediate needs of importers and exporters.
-For more information on this subject click on the highlighted link in blue.
+Click here for more information on this subject.

 Last week and this week while working at our house, I was aware of two jets flying low in the sky.
 This was a daily occurrence.
 Looking for an answer, I learned that NATO is watching the borders of Ukraine.